readywater/pitblog/_posts/2018-02-01-Mysteries.md

 #### Why?

-The goal of this activity is to make this flow, failure points, and handoffs of a system obvious, and to be able to easily re-tell the story to the stakeholders involved.
+The goal of this activity is to make this flow, failure points, and handoffs of a system obvious.
+We also need to be able to easily re-tell the story to the stakeholders involved.
 This tool pays dividends later on as well when re-designing a service, beyond our focus on stakeholder mapping in this group of tools.

 #### How To